AymarN/.github/GOVERNANCE.md

 # Project Governance

-Because project governance varies widely, we offer several templates covering common systems of governance used by various CNCF projects.
-In order to adopt them, choose the one closest to how you want your project to be governed, then rename the appropriate `GOVERNANCE-xxx.md` file to GOVERNANCE.md, overwriting this file, and customize it.
+We offer several templates covering common systems of governance used in some repositories.

-See the Contributor Strategy document on [Leadership Selection] for more background.
+See the Contributor Strategy document or more background.
 Please also review [] as preparation for making governance decisions.

-## Governance Templates Supplied
+## `GOVERNANCE-maintainer.md`

 `GOVERNANCE-maintainer.md` supplies rules for a simple self-selecting council of Maintainers as project governance.
 It assumes that there is no distinction